GenesisEducationKyiv/hw1-se-school_2022-code-review-kerrrusha/README.md

 2. POST **/subscribe**

 Here the server will have to work with the .json file that stores the mail.
 If it is missing, a new file with the "list of mail" structure will be created.
 The main method responsible for processing this request, using the indexOfEmail(filename, email) method, checks if the specified mail already exists.
 By the way, this function checks emails regardless of case, because as a rule, the spelling of an email address itself does not depend on it.
-So, we have two options for the development of events:
+So, we'll have two options:
-  - indexOfEmail(filename, e-mail) returned a value other than -1 (the index of the first occurrence of the mail in the list of mails in the file) - this means that such mail already exists. return 409 code indicating an error.
+  - indexOfEmail(filename, email) returned a value other than -1 (the index of the first occurrence of the email in the list of emails in the file) - this means that such email already exists.
+Return 409 code indicating an error.
   - indexOfEmail(filename, email) returned -1 - using the writeNewEmailToFile(filename, email) method, save the sent mail to a .json file, return 200 success code.

 3. POST **/sendEmails**

 The processing of this request begins with getting the current bitcoin rate using the GetBitcoinPriceUAH() method used in the /rate stage.
 As we know, when executing a request to get a bitcoin rate, a connection error may occur, so we expect two responses from this method:
   - error - immediately return 400 error code
-  - the bitcoin rate - then we read all signed mails from the file using the readEmails(filename) method, and each of the mails is separately sent using the Gmail SMTP server with the received bitcoin rate.
+  - the bitcoin rate - then we read all signed emails from the file using the readEmails(filename) method, and each of the emails is separately sent using the Gmail SMTP server with the received bitcoin rate.
 As a result of the execution, we send the success code 200.